 Existing law establishes the Uniform Fraudulent Transfer Act, which sets forth various provisions relating to the fraudulent transfer of property by a debtor to avoid an obligation or creditor's claim.
-(Chapter 112 of NRS) Those provisions include the periods of limitation within which various claims for relief with respect to a fraudulent transfer must be brought.
-Existing law also establishes the Spendthrift Trust Act of Nevada, which sets forth various provisions relating to the creation of a spendthrift trust.
-(Chapter 166 of NRS) This bill clarifies that the provisions of periods of limitation set forth in the Uniform Fraudulent Transfer Act do not apply to any transfers claim for relief with respect to a transfer of property made to a spendthrift trust pursuant to the Spendthrift Trust Act of Nevada.
+(Chapter 112 of NRS) Existing law also establishes the Spendthrift Trust Act of Nevada, which sets forth various provisions relating to the creation of a spendthrift trust.
+(Chapter 166 of NRS) This bill clarifies that the provisions of the Uniform Fraudulent Transfer Act do not apply to any transfers made to a spendthrift trust pursuant to the Spendthrift Trust Act of Nevada.